1933 Packard Eight Cabriolet by Graber

 Engine no. 376978

-Series 1001.
-120 bhp, 320 cu. in.
+120 bhp, 319 cu. in.
 L-head inline eight-cylinder engine, three-speed manual transmission, solid front and rear axles with semi-elliptic leaf springs, and four-wheel mechanical drum brakes.
 Wheelbase: 136 in.

 During the Classic Era, Packard enjoyed a worldwide reputation that is almost unequaled by any luxury marque today, with the possible exception of Rolls-Royce.
 In almost any country, the wealthiest citizen usually owned at least one Packard, and the cars were shipped as chassis all over the Earth, receiving coachwork by all of the great shops of the Classic Era.

-The 136 in.-wheelbase Packard 1001 Eight offered here was bodied by the renowned Basel coachbuilder Hermann Graber, as an elegant and distinctive cabriolet that resembles a downsized Mercedes-Benz 500 K of the era, including its sweeping fenders, blind-quarter top with landau irons, broad chrome beltline molding, and elegant rounded trunk.
+The result of Graber’s craftsmanship is an elegant and distinctive cabriolet that resembles a downsized Mercedes-Benz 500 K of the era, including its sweeping fenders, blind-quarter top with landau irons, broad chrome beltline molding, and elegant rounded trunk.
 Typical of Graber, the interior is simple but quite plush, with large armrests on the doors, elegant walnut cappings, and thick leather upholstery, all overseen by a heavily upholstered and beautifully constructed cloth top.
 The result is a truly striking automobile that belies the “Standard Eight” chassis beneath.

 American tenor Sergio Franchi, a popular star of television variety shows, discovered the car in London in 1972.
 A passionate automobile enthusiast when not performing on stage, Mr. Franchi quickly fell in love with the Packard’s styling, and brought it home to the United States with him; a photograph in the file clearly shows the car’s complete, solid and intact condition upon its arrival in the United States.
-Only the engine had been replaced, with a very similar 1934 unit.
 It was carefully restored in its present two-tone blue color scheme by the late Ted Billing of Shrewsbury, Massachusetts, very respected at the time for his high-quality workmanship.

 With its easy driving qualities and reliability, the Graber-bodied Eight became a favorite CARavan automobile for Sergio and Eva Franchi until his untimely passing in 1991.
 It was sold by his estate in 2006 and acquired from the John O’Quinn Collection by its current owners several years ago.
 The restoration is older but has a charming patina, and retains its wonderful original touches including the dual sidemounted spares, decorate chrome trim strips, and body-color wire wheels, as well as dual fog lights and dual horns.